Further Tools and Resources

 If you employer would like help understanding how to provide accommodations, you can suggest that your employer contact JAN at 1-800-526-7234.

-JAN publishes many tools for employees and employers to use in the accommodations negotiation process including:
+JAN publishes many tools for use in the accommodations negotiation process including:

 - Employee’s Practical Guide to Requesting and Negotiating Reasonable Accommodations under the Americans with Disabilities Act (PDF)